 If you have little to no work experience or more education and qualifications, consider putting education before the work experience section on your bar work CV.

-The purpose of your CV is to convince the recruiter that you’re the best candidate.
-So for this section, try to include any additional experience by briefly introducing what you did and how so that you can elaborate further within the interview.
+To convince hiring managers that you’re the best candidate for the role, try to include any additional experience that helps to showcase your potential for the role.
 Consider adding strong achievements or an interest that will grab the attention of recruiters or hiring managers.
-Examples include hobbies, volunteer experience, extracurricular activities, or student societies.
-Furthermore, volunteering could help you gain some necessary customer service and sales experience.
-You’ll be able to develop transferable skills such as communication, social skills, teamwork, cash handling, and time management that could support your bartender responsibilities CV.
+Include a CV section for hobbies and interests, volunteer experience, extracurricular activities, or student clubs.
+These sections can help to showcase transferable skills such as communication, social skills, teamwork, cash handling, and time management that support your bartender responsibilities in the job application.